 The furniture remained in the Zilm family until the 1970s and was purchased by the National Museum of Australia in 2011.

-Traditional cultural practices in a new land
+Traditional cultural practices

 The Zilm family furniture collection shows the cultural impact of the first European settlement of the Barossa Valley and the northern frontier of South Australia.
 In relatively isolated conditions, traditional cultural practices and craft, such as carpentry and woodworking, were maintained and adapted.